yeojunjie/tune-transformer/README.md

 ## Time Signatures

-It appears that time signatures can only be read from a measure and not from a segment.
+Time signatures are read from the measure (parent of the segment) and not from the segment itself.
+This is because of the following behaviour:

 ```
 var measure = segment.parent;
-console.log(measure.timesigActual.numerator);    // The actual numerator.
+console.log(measure.timesigActual.numerator);    // Prints the actual numerator.
-console.log(measure.timesigActual.denominator);  // The actual deminominator.
+console.log(measure.timesigActual.denominator);  // Prints the actual deminominator.
-console.log(segment.timesigActual.numerator);    // Always one.
+console.log(segment.timesigActual.numerator);    // Always prints one.
-console.log(segment.timesigActual.denominator);  // Always zero.
+console.log(segment.timesigActual.denominator);  // Always prints zero.
 ```